Phan Rang–Tháp Chàm: Agriculture / Fisheries

+Agriculture

+In agriculture, rice and grapes are the two main crops grown in this locality.
+The city's rice production has an annual output of more than 30,000 tons.
+Phan Rang specialty grapes are known for their high quality, used mainly for wine production.

+Fisheries

+With a 10-km-long coastline, Phan Rang–Tháp Chàm's seafood industry plays an important role in the local economy.
+Seafood such as fish, shrimp, scallops, and squid are exploited and farmed.
+Among them, industrial shrimp farming is a strongly developing industry.

 Culture

 Cham

-Tháp Chàm and Phan Rang district has become a center for the maintenance of Cham culture.
-Much of the district is occupied by Cham people where they have rice paddies, orchards of grapes and peaches, flocks of goats and Brahman cattle.
+Phan Rang–Tháp Chàm city has become a center for the maintenance of Cham culture.
+Much of the city is occupied by Cham people where they have rice paddies, orchards of grapes and peaches, flocks of goats and Brahman cattle.
 Their towers (the 'Thap') are beautiful memorials to their kings and queens.
 There are several Cham sites with dilapidated towers along the central coast of Vietnam and major sites in Mỹ Sơn and Nha Trang.

 However, there are two sites in the Phan Rang–Tháp Chàm being maintained and culturally active.
 Two kilometers west of the Tháp Chàm Railway Station, there is excellent hilltop Cham tower complex dedicated to the king Po Klong Garai, the last reigning king; his likeness is depicted on a lingam in the sanctuary of the central tower.
-A second tower for the king Po Re Do is located about 20 km south west of Tháp Chàm, via Phu Quy to Phouc Hou and the village Hau Sanh; this tower is undergoing extensive renovation (July 2012).
+A second tower for the king Po Rome is located about 20 km south west of Tháp Chàm, via Phu Quy to Phuoc Huu and the village Hau Sanh; this tower is undergoing extensive renovation (July 2012).

-The towers are currently used for the very colorful Cham festivals, particularly "Kate" in October (Oct 15 in 2012) when they still sacrifice a bullock and other food offerings.
+The towers are currently used for the very colorful Cham festivals, particularly "Kate festival" in October (15 Oct in 2012) when they still sacrifice a bullock and other food offerings.
 Other ceremonies for Ramadan, a Rain Festival (as required), weddings and other celebrations are also held.
 Apart from the incorporation of Islam into their cultural and religious practice, another point of cultural difference is that their heredity line is maternal.
 The animist foundation of Cham culture, with fire motif on the towers, rustic traditions and very colorful ceremonial dress makes the Cham culture an ideal tourist resource for Vietnam, as yet poorly developed.

 Architecturally, the towers are intricately built in small red bricks, almost dry stone construction with very fine mortar lines.
 The towers are topped by calyx like minarets, arches are rimmed by special bricks fired with tongue like extensions on the extremities to represent flames; it is very intricate brick work requiring sophisticated engineering to deal with the overhang.

 Associated with the Po Klong Garai complex there is a cultural center, more functionally built with concrete, bricks, mortar and render, but at least with some of the line of the Cham architecture and housing a display of cultural and handi-works, and excellent photographs and paintings by Cham artists.